Sug4rSku11/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+    * Session based authentication will create a session for the user after the
+    * user logs in and a session id  will be stored on a cookie in the users browser.
+    * JSON web tokens are token based and the server creates a JWT with a secret
+    * and sends the JWT to the client which is stored and includes it in the header
+    * with every request.
+The server validates teh JWT with every request.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?
     * Bcrypt helps with password hashing function, implements salting both manually
     * and automatically, and accumulative hashing rounds.

 3. How are unit tests different from integration and end-to-end testing?
+    * Unit tests are independent, focused and only test on unit of code.
+They focus
+    * on one behavior or functionality.

 4. How does _Test Driven Development_ change the way we write applications and tests?
+    * It helps us write clean code that works by writing tests before writing production
+    * code to fulfil the test and refactoring.